Greinke gets 200th win, pitches Astros past A’s 4-1

 OAKLAND, Calif.
+(AP) — After earning his 200th win, Zack Greinke hopes he’s on his way to even bigger achievements with the Houston Astros this season.

-(AP) — Zack Greinke threw seven smooth innings for his 200th win, pitching the first-place Houston Astros past the Oakland Athletics 4-1 on Sunday to avoid a four-game sweep.
+Greinke reached the milestone with seven smooth innings Sunday, pitching the first-place Astros past the Oakland Athletics 4-1 to avoid a four-game sweep.

-Alex Bregman had a go-ahead, three-run homer among his four hits to back Greinke, who won his third straight start since joining the Astros from the Arizona Diamondbacks at the July 31 trade deadline.
+Alex Bregman had a three-run homer among his four hits to back Greinke, who won his third straight start since joining Houston from the Arizona Diamondbacks at the July 31 trade deadline to make the Astros a World Series favorite.

+“Wins are good.
+You look back at the end of the year and the team wins a lot and you win a lot, you can’t ask for much more than that,” Greinke said.
+“I wouldn’t say there’s many pitchers that would say that that’s the No. 1 most important stat for them, but if you and the team are winning, it’s the most important.
+It doesn’t necessarily say you’re pitching the best, but it’s the most important.”

-Greinke (13-4) went nine up, nine down on 25 pitches to start the game before allowing Marcus Semien’s 21st homer — two days after Semien doubled to break up a perfect game bid by Justin Verlander.
+Greinke (13-4) went nine up, nine down on 25 pitches to start the game before giving up Marcus Semien’s 21st homer — two days after Semien doubled to break up a perfect game bid by Justin Verlander.

-Greinke allowed four hits and one run with three walks and six strikeouts.
+Greinke allowed four hits with three walks and six strikeouts.
 He became the 115th pitcher in major league history to reach 200 career wins, and the second in Houston’s rotation along with Verlander.

+“He can throw anything in any count.
+His range is anything from like 66 to 92 mph, which is incredible,” A’s starter Brett Anderson said.
+“He’s a Hall of Famer in my book.”

 Yuli Gurriel added an RBI double in the sixth for undermanned Houston, which had a two-man bench but snapped Oakland’s four-game winning streak.
-The Astros went back ahead of the A’s in the AL West race by 7 1/2 games.
+The Astros went back ahead of the A’s by 7 1/2 games in the AL West race.

-Athletics lefty Brett Anderson (10-9) exited in the sixth with an injury.
-There weren’t any updates on his condition before the game ended.
+Anderson (10-9) exited in the sixth because of a blister on his pitching hand.

+“I don’t think it’ll be a problem for his next start,” manager Bob Melvin said.

-He allowed four runs on seven hits in five innings, struck out three and walked four in losing his second straight start and fourth in five.
+The left-hander allowed four runs on seven hits in five innings, struck out three and walked four in losing his second straight start and fourth in five.

 Oakland saw its home winning streak end at six games, matching the club’s season high.
 One more win will clinch a winning record at the Coliseum for a third consecutive season.